Campus Improvement Plan

 Goal 2: STUDENT SUPPORT.
 Woodview Elementary School students will benefit from multi-tiered systems of support.

-Performance Objective 1: CORE CHARACTERISTICS OF A T-2-4 READY GRADUATE: By June 2025, Woodview Elementary School will implement at least three strategies that advance the focus on Core Characteristics for every child.
+Performance Objective 1: CORE CHARACTERISTICS OF A T-2-4 READY GRADUATE: By June 2026, Woodview Elementary School will implement at least three strategies that advance the focus on Core Characteristics for every child.

 Evaluation Data Sources: Campus calendar and newsletters

-Staff Responsible for Monitoring: Counselor, teachers, administrators
+Staff Responsible for Monitoring: Teachers, Counselor, Admin

 Title I:

 Strategy 2: Parents will participate in engagement activities to learn how to support their child in the classroom and district core characteristics.
 Activities may include literacy, math, science nights, parent classes or parent information meetings aligned to core characteristics.
 Technology equipment for tracking volunteers, visitors and number of families at parent events will be use.
 Provide parents opportunities to see themselves as partners.
-Community events such as: Meet the teacher, Open House, Parent Conferences, Title 1 parent meetings, home school compact, parent workshops, home visits, grade level newsletters to keep parents informed on grade level expectations, upcoming events and core characteristic, use Remind and callouts to communicate, development of parent engagement policy.
+Community events such as: Meet the teacher, Open House, Parent Conferences, school performances, Title 1 parent meetings, home school compact, parent workshops, home visits, grade level newsletters to keep parents informed on grade level expectations, upcoming events and core characteristic, use Remind and callouts to communicate, development of parent engagement policy.
 Translation services for parents will be provided as needed.

 Title I: